Suspect arrested in connection with 2 monkeys, leopard that went missing from Dallas Zoo

 "Emperor tamarin monkeys would likely stay close to home — the zoo searched near their habitat and across Zoo grounds, and did not locate them," police said in a statement in late January.

-Dallas police received a tip that the monkeys may be at an abandoned home in Lancaster, which is part of the Dallas-Forth Worth metro area.
-With the help of the Lancaster Police Department, the monkeys were located in a closet of an empty home about 10 miles south of the Dallas Zoo.
+Police received a tip that the monkeys may be at an abandoned home in Lancaster, which is part of the Dallas-Forth Worth metro area.
+With the help of the Lancaster Police Department, the monkeys were located Jan.
+31 in a closet of an empty home about 10 miles south of the Dallas Zoo.

-Dallas police had released a photo and video of a suspect at the zoo, asking for the public's help identifying him.

 On Jan.
 13, a clouded leopard named Nova spent hours on the loose after her enclosure was "intentionally" cut, officials said.
 The leopard was located near to her original habitat within one day, the zoo said.

 Shortly after discovering the cut fencing in the clouded leopard habitat, zoo personnel showed investigators a similar cut found in the enclosure for langur monkeys at the zoo.
-At the time, all of those monkeys appeared to have remained inside their habitat, unharmed, the police department said.
+At the time, all of the langur monkeys appeared to have remained inside their habitat, unharmed, police said.
+On Friday, police said that the investigation has linked Irvin to the langur case, and further charges are possible.

 Later that month, the Dallas Zoo announced an endangered vulture named Pin had died at the zoo, calling the circumstances "unusual."
 However, the vulture's death has not been connected to Irvin at this time, police said Friday.